GNAZIM INSTITUTE- THE ASSOCIATION OF HEBREW WRITERS, ISRAEL

 The Gnazim Institute of the Hebrew Writers Association in Israel is the largest Hebrew literature archive in the world.

-More than 750 archival collections of writers, poets, essayists and playwrights from the late 19th century to the present, are preserved here.
+More than 800 archival collections of writers, poets, essayists and playwrights from the late 19th century to the present, are preserved here.
 Among the literary artists whose archives are kept in Gnazim are Y.L.
-Gordon, Shaul Tchernichovsky, Yosef Haim Brenner, Yehuda Burla, Rachel, Esther Raab, Leah Goldberg and Zelda and well-known contemporary writers including Yona Wallach, Avot Yeshurun, Yehuda Atlas, Nachum Gutman and Yonatan Ratosh.
+Gordon, Shaul Tchernichovsky, Yosef Haim Brenner, Yehuda Burla, Rachel Bluvstein, Esther Raab, Leah Goldberg and Zelda Mishkovsky, as well as well-known contemporary writers including Yona Wallach, Avot Yeshurun, Yehuda Atlas, Nachum Gutman and Yonatan Ratosh.

 Asher Barash